Lemon Drop Shot

 Chill your Sugar-rimmed Shot Glass

-After you have rubbed a Lemon Wedge around the rim of your Shot Glass and dipped it in Caster Sugar, we recommend placing your Sugar-rimmed Shot Glass in the freezer.
-In general, a chilled Glass is pretty much always a good idea as it enhances the overall drinking experience.
+After you have rubbed a lemon wedge around the rim of your shot glass and dipped it in caster sugar, we recommend placing it in the freezer.
+A chilled glass will help to keep the drink cool and fresh and enhance the overall drinking experience.

 Double Strain the Mixture